Making Expert Reasoning Learnable with Self-Distillation

-\paragraph{Direct Sampling.} A simple way to generate $\mathcal{D}_{\text{syn}}$ is to sample solution trajectories $r$ directly from the privileged student, i.e., $r_i \sim M_{\text{PS}}(\cdot| r_{<i}) = M_{\theta_{{\text{ref}}}}(\cdot|x, s, r_{<i})$.
-We find that this approach is surprisingly effective for non-reasoning instruction models like Qwen2.5-Instruct, if we carefully prompt the privileged student during this generation process to fill in reasoning gaps in $s$, and solve the problem as if it were solving it without guidance (see the full prompt in Table~\ref{fig:teacher_prompt}).
+\paragraph{Direct Sampling.} A simple way to generate $\mathcal{D}_{\text{syn}}$ is to sample solution trajectories $r$ directly from the teacher, i.e., $r_i \sim M_{\text{T}}(\cdot| r_{<i}) = M_{\theta_{{\text{ref}}}}(\cdot|x, s, r_{<i})$.
+We find that this approach is surprisingly effective for non-reasoning instruction models like Qwen2.5-Instruct, if we carefully prompt the teacher during this generation process to fill in reasoning gaps in $s$, and solve the problem as if it were solving it without guidance (see the full prompt in Table~\ref{fig:teacher_prompt}).

 \paragraph{Mixed Policy Rollouts.} However, generating high-quality reasoning traces via direct sampling on LRMs like Qwen3 (think) is challenging due to the reflective nature of these models.
 Specifically, traces generated with access to the expert solution via direct sampling often contain references to this solution despite explicit prompting.
 Additionally, these traces exhibit fewer self-correction steps because the strong guidance of the expert solution allows the generation process to bypass the model's natural verification mechanisms, resulting in less authentic reasoning.